Showering Habits Around the World

 China

 According to China Daily, China has one of the oldest bathing records dating back to more than 3,000 years.
 Traditionally, bathing is viewed to be a ritual of large cultural importance, although it has evolved into being less ritualistic and more of a common practice.
-Research by the Kantar World Panel, goes on to say that 85% of people shower per week in China and average 6 showers per week.
-People in China also favor shower gels over traditional bar soaps for their showering needs.
+Research by the Kantar World Panel, goes on to say that 85% of people shower an average of 6 showers per week.

 Brazil